About Norwegian Agency for Digital Learning in Higher Education

 - cooperating with other important and similar organizations

-NOU's ICT Monitor:
+Our ICT Monitor:

-NOU's ICT Monitor is a national survey on the use of ICT in the Norwegian higher education system.
+Our ICT Monitor is a national survey on the use of ICT in the Norwegian higher education system.
 The survey documents both student and staff use of ICT for teaching as well as studies.
 It further documents the faciliation for ICT use among educational institutions, as well as the organizational and individual conditions that may influence the use of technology for teaching and study-related activities.
 You will find an english summary of the ICT Monitor here.

-NOU is member of the following internationally oriented organizations:
+We are memberd of the following internationally oriented organizations: